SerpentBTW/Sudoku-Project/README.md

 ### Steps:
 ASSUMPTIONS:
     When in game:
-        Click The Cell
+        Click The Cell.
-        Then Insert a Number
+        Then Insert a Number.
-        Finally Press Enter to confirm
+        Finally Press Enter to confirm.
         Cannot backout of cell when already selected:
-            Must enter number then select cell again to delete
+            Must enter number then select cell again to delete.